binaryage/blog/_posts/2011-06-09-trade-totalfinder-bitcoin.md

     http://totalfinder.binaryage.com?referrer=BITCOINADDRESS
     http://sites.fastspring.com/binaryage/product/store?referrer=BITCOINADDRESS
-    or any other similar link to my site or fastspring shop
+    or any other similar link to my site or FastSpring e-shop

 Technically that referrer parameter will be [stored in cookie for 14 days](https://github.com/binaryage/layouts/blob/master/default2.html#L511-516) and passed to my e-commerce provider if the user purchases something.
 Then I will do manual bitcoin transfers (not later than on sunday).